MOHAMMAD-RASHIM/LandRegistryBlockChain/README.md

 # LandRegistryBlockChain
-This is the blockchain related land registry system project repository.<br>
+This is the blockchain related project's repository.<br>
 <h3>The smart contract</h3>
 The smart contract is the set of code that is executed automatically whenever a condition is satisfied.<br>
 <h3>Front end code(index.html)</h3>